Skip to main content

 Who uses it

-Form I-212 is for applicants who need permission to reapply for admission to the United States after deportation or removal.
-It is necessary for individuals who are inadmissible under INA section 212(a)(9)(A) due to removal or departure after an order of removal, or under INA section 212(a)(9)(C) for entering or attempting to reenter the U.S. without being admitted or paroled after being unlawfully present or removed.
-If you are inadmissible under these sections, you must seek consent to reapply before you can lawfully return to the United States.
-Additionally, if you are inadmissible under INA section 212(a)(9)(B)(i)(I) or (II), you may qualify for a waiver under INA section 212(a)(9)(B)(v).
-If submitting documents in a foreign language, a complete English translation is required.
+Form I-212 is intended for applicants who need permission to reapply for admission to the United States after deportation or removal.
+This form is necessary for individuals who are inadmissible under certain sections of the Immigration and Nationality Act (INA) and wish to lawfully return to the U.S. If you have been removed or departed after an order of removal, you are inadmissible under INA section 212(a)(9)(A) and must seek consent to reapply before reentry.
+Additionally, if you entered or attempted to reenter the U.S. without being admitted or paroled after being unlawfully present or removed, you are inadmissible under INA section 212(a)(9)(C) and must provide evidence of your removal, the date of your last departure, and absence from the U.S. for 10 years since your last departure.
+You might qualify for a waiver under INA section 212(a)(9)(B)(v) for this inadmissibility ground.
+If your documents contain information in a foreign language, a complete English translation is required, as outlined in the Application for Waiver of Grounds of guide.

 When it is used